paddycakes/search/README.md

 ## Third Party Libraries

-If you wish, you can include in the README a list of third party libraries that you would have used if allowed, and why
+Other third party libraries that I would have used would have included:

-Google Guava - Preconditions, Collection utilities Logback
+* Google Guava - for it's Preconditions (to enforce invariants), Immutable Collections, Predicates, and a range of other useful utilities

-Spock - for BDD style testing
+* Spock - for BDD specification testing framework which is extremely powerful and extremely readable due to the Groovy DSL and power features.
+I often write my tests in Groovy using Spock while testing Java code.

-Concordion ??
+* Concordion - which is a great tool for writing automated acceptance tests in Java.
+One of it's most powerful features is that it provides the business with a visual view on development progress that is often impossible with frameworks like JUnit.
+Can develop English language HTML page specification driven tests that send input into the system and report output and success/failure status.
+My favourite fact about this framework is that it enables the tests to then become living documentation.
+If the test-driven documentation does not pass, then the build fails and the software cannot be deployed.
+Therefore, the implicit fact is that all documentation must be up to date and reflect the current code to be successfully deployed.